alpersonalwebsite/learn-typescript/01_7_functions.md

 }
 ```

 Now...
-What happens if we pass a `callback` to the function, setting its return type as `void` and `return something` inside the callback.
+What happens if we pass a `callback` to the function, setting its return type to `void` and `return something` inside the callback.

 <!--
 TODO: Why?